eo-tools/eozilla/docs/cuiman/configuration.md

 Before using the CLI, you should configure it using the `cuiman configure` command.

-If any `EOZILLA_*` environment variables are set (e.g. `EOZILLA_API_URL`,
+If environment variables are set (e.g. `EOZILLA_API_URL`, `EOZILLA_AUTH__AUTH_TYPE`, `EOZILLA_AUTH__CLIENT_ID`), they appear as
-`EOZILLA_CLIENT_ID`, `EOZILLA_USE_BEARER`), they appear as pre-filled defaults in the interactive prompts so you can confirm or override them.
+pre-filled defaults in the interactive prompts so you can confirm or override them.
 This is useful in managed deployments (e.g. Kubernetes/JupyterHub) where admins inject service-level settings via environment variables and users only need to supply their own credentials.

 You can override settings anytime from environment variables or by using the `--config/-c <file>` option supported by most CLI commands.